-Unfortunately, many health professionals are coerced into intervention and monitoring programs by employers, insurance carriers, and state licensing boards and are unaware of the alternatives that may help them maintain their license.
-Often health professionals are told that these intervention programs are their only choice if they wish to continue practicing.
+Unfortunately, many health professionals are coerced into intervention and monitoring programs by employers, insurance carriers and state licensing boards and are unaware of the alternatives that may help them maintain their license.
+Often, health professionals are told that these intervention programs are their only choice if they wish to continue practicing.
 This is incorrect!
 A professional licensing attorney can help avoid licensing action without enrollment in an intervention program or can negotiate a less intrusive recovery program for health professionals with actual substance abuse issues.

 Chapman Law Group is dedicated to advocating for physicians, physician assistants, nurse practitioners, nurses (RN, LPN, CNA, CRNA), psychologists, and a host of other licensed healthcare professionals when confronted with the difficult decisions related to substance abuse.
 The outcome in large part depends on three critical factors:

-2. is this your first offense,
+- Is this your first offense

-a. that this was an isolated situation,
+- That this was an isolated situation

-b. that you are safe to practice,
+- That you are safe to practice

 Chapman Law Group is prepared to work through these critical steps with you and, if possible, prove to the relevant Board that you are capable of continuing without an intervention.